 - Bladder and bowel problems,

-There is no “cure” for Parkinson’s Disease; that said, many individuals will be able to find relief in their symptoms, utilizing medications, surgical procedures, and other treatment options, including lifestyle modifications.
+Unfortunately, there is no “cure” for Parkinson’s Disease; that said, many individuals will be able to find relief in their symptoms by utilizing medications, surgical procedures, and other treatment options, including lifestyle modifications.

 Now, at this point…